chef-boneyard/chef-web-docs-2016/includes_server_ha/includes_server_ha.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The |chef server| can operate in a high availability configuration that provides automated failover for stateful components in the system architecture.
+The |chef server| can operate in a high availability configuration that provides automated load balancing and failover for stateful components in the system architecture.
 This type of configuration typically splits the servers into two segments: front-end and back-end machines:

 .. image:: ../../images/chef_server_ha.png